 Soon, unions in other states started having September parades, and within five years, several states declared “Labor Day” official state holidays.
 In 1894, 12 years after the first labor parade in New York, President Grover Cleveland signed an act establishing Labor Day as a federal holiday on the first Monday of every September.

-Still, the original spirit of honoring the work force remains, and Labor Day is a paid holiday for most American workers.
+Still, the original spirit of honoring the work force remains, and Labor Day is a paid holiday for many American workers.

 When do Labor Day sales start?